 The new year by Mohammad Barrangi Fashtami.
-Size: SMALL 8 x 10 inches ( 20,3 x 25,4 cm.) in size.
+Size: SMALL 8 x 10 inches ( 20,3 x 25,4 cm.)
 Giclée print of an original in printmaking on handmade paper.
 Each print in this series of 25, comes with a certificate of authenticity, numbered and signed by the artist with the date of printing.
-Printed on artist- quality pigment and acid free cotton paper.
+Printed on artist-quality pigment and acid-free cotton paper.

 Unframed.
 While all prints come unframed, they all fit standard frame sizes and standard pre-cut mat sizes (read: you won’t ever need to pay for pricey custom framing).

 Curator's recommendation: Anniversary gift.
 Housewarming gift.
 Gifts for her.
 Birthday gift.

 About the artist: